msallin/SQLiteCodeFirst/README.md

 - SqliteCreateDatabaseIfNotExists
 - SqliteDropCreateDatabaseAlways
 - SqliteDropCreateDatabaseWhenModelChanges
+- SqliteMigrateDatabaseToLatestVersion

 If you want to have more control, you can use the `SqliteDatabaseCreator` (implements `IDatabaseCreator`) which lets you control the creation of the SQLite database.
 Or for even more control, use the `SqliteSqlGenerator` (implements `ISqlGenerator`), which lets you generate the SQL code based on your `EdmModel`.

 When you want to let the Entity Framework create database if it does not exist, just set `SqliteDropCreateDatabaseAlways<>` or `SqliteCreateDatabaseIfNotExists<>` as your `IDbInitializer<>`.

+When using Migrations feature you will always use `SqliteMigrateDatabaseToLatestVersion<>`.

+**Know issue with Migrations:**
+Entity Framework 6.2.0 has an initialization bug with Sqlite and some other databases.
+It already [was fixed](https://github.com/aspnet/EntityFramework6/issues/398) to EF 6.3.
+When you need to create a new migration change using command `Add-Migration` you will need to downgrade EF to version 6.1.3 until EF 6.3 is not released.

 ### Initializer Sample